Connect with us

 The questions not asked

 None of this is necessarily nefarious.
 The Department of Justice is in the business of prosecution, so it is not surprising for it to fund prosecution tools.
 The National Institute of Justice exists as a research body inside the Office of Justice Programs, so its role in helping to promote data-driven policing strategies is not inherently problematic.
 The Bureau of Justice Assistance exists to assist local law enforcement through financial grants.
-The DOJ is feeding police surveillance power because it law enforcement interests.
+The DOJ is feeding police surveillance power because it benefits law enforcement interests.

 The problem, as indicated by Sen. Wyden’s letter, is that in subsidizing experimental surveillance technologies, the Department of Justice did not do basic risk assessment or racial justice evaluations before investing money in a new technological solution.
 As someone who has studied predictive policing for over a decade, I can say that the questions asked by the senators were not asked in the pilot projects.